 Syncing recordings on the Web App

-2. Sync Your Recording.
-Before syncing, make sure you have a stable internet connection or confirm that your device is not blocking uploads.
+Before retrying, make sure you have a stable internet connection and that your device is not blocking uploads.
 Then choose one of the following:

-1. Select Sync next to an individual recording
+Select Sync next to an individual recording.
+This option will appear next to all unsynced recordings.

 Syncing recordings on the Mobile App

-2. If the Syncing Tag Stays for a Long Time.
-A recording may stay in Syncing longer if the network is fluctuating or if the file is larger than usual.
-The note will process as soon as the connection becomes stable enough.
-If it has been syncing for too long, you can also try the troubleshooting steps below.
+If a recording remains Syncing for an extended period, it is usually due to a fluctuating connection or a larger file size.
+The upload will complete as soon as the connection stabilizes.
+If it continues for too long, you can try the troubleshooting steps below.

 If your recording is taking longer than expected to sync, here are a few things you can check.